ORNL/cpp-proposals-pub/D1673/blas_interface.md

 write-only behavior.
 Thus, if the interface suggests write-only behavior, users are less likely to be unpleasantly surprised.

+## Acknowledgments

+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology & Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.

 ## References by coathors

 * G. Ballard, E. Carson, J. Demmel, M. Hoemmen, N. Knight, and